mustafa-akaydin/mustafa-akaydin/readme.md

 <br>
 <img align="right" style="width:370px;" src="./img/a.gif" alt="Illustration" width=200px/>

-<h3 align="left">I am a fresh software engineer.
+<h3 align="left">I am a software engineer.
 I am developing myself in the field of web developer.
     <br>
     <b>I have a passion for programming and tecnology!</b> 🚀
 </h3>